amandabee/workshops/2019/advanced_media_institute/mapshaper.md

 I also had to [ask for help](https://gis.stackexchange.com/questions/317831/how-do-i-merge-two-layers-in-mapshapers-web-interface) and [nudge the developers directly](https://github.com/mbloch/mapshaper/issues/334).

 I'm not quite there yet.

+Eventually I'll also want to add place names to the background map.